xyxiao001/vue-cropper/english.md

 ## Update log
+## 0.51
+`` `
+Update the minimum attributes of the crop box, limit the minimum area, can pass more than 1 numbers and strings, limit the length and width are so large, can also pass arrays [90,90]
+limitMinSize: [Number, Array, String]
+`` `

+### 0.50
+Support picture empty
+Fix ie11 ie10 not working
+Fix the bug that URL.createObjectURL is not destroyed after creation Add screenshot box to modify trigger event this. $ emit ('change-crop-size', {
+   width: this.cropW,
+   height: this.cropH
+})

+### 0.49
+Fix the default event of the scroll wheel
+Fix the issue of event trigger in html static file

+### 0.48
+Fix display bug of mode attribute contain and cover

+Fix the problem of cross domain display of base64 pictures under ios
 ### 0.47
 Fix the problem that does not trigger preview for the first time New image rendering mode function